FabricMC/fabric-docs/versions/1.21.1/develop/blocks/block-entity-renderer.md

 ### Drawing Text {#drawing-text}

-As mentioned earlier, the `Context` passed into the constructor of our renderer has a `TextRenderer` that we can use to draw text.
+As mentioned earlier, the `Context` passed into the constructor of our renderer has a `Font` that we can use to draw text.
 For this example we'll save it in a field.

-The `TextRenderer` has methods to measure text (`getWidth`), which is useful for centering, and to draw it (`draw`).
+The `Font` has methods to measure text (`width`), which is useful for centering, and to draw it (`draw`).

 @[code transcludeWith=:::3](@/reference/1.21.1/src/client/java/com/example/docs/rendering/blockentity/CounterBlockEntityRenderer.java)